RahilModi/SQL_playground/Readme.md

 This web app is basically for how to connect node app to mysql.
 Once user register with email id count of registered users will be incremented by 1.
+When user attempts to enter same email-id more than once will not inserted into table and count will not be updated.